Lease deals on luxury DS 9 now available

-The DS 9 luxury saloon is now available, with prices starting from £40,615 for what the French company hopes will be a rival for the Mercedes-Benz E-Class.
+Order books are now open for the DS 9 luxury saloon, with lease deals available for what the French company hopes will be a rival for the Mercedes-Benz E-Class.

 It’s the third model in the current DS range, sitting above both the DS 3 Crossback and DS 7 Crossback.
 Here’s what you need to know.